-- Each will have water, an electrolyte replenisher fluid, medical supplies, medical personnel, and portable toilets.
+- Each will have water, electrolyte replenisher (nuun), medical personnel, and portable toilets.

 - GU supplies and flavors will vary.
 If you are dependent on nutrition supplements like these, be sure to carry your own.

-- Medical assistance will be available at all Relay exchange areas and most fluid stations as well as the finish line.
+- Medical assistance provided by UC Davis Children’s Hospital will be available at all Relay exchange areas and fluid stations as well as the finish line.

 - Portable toilets will be located at each fluid station and relay exchange zone along the course.